Mathématique: Chapter 78

 “You really did a number on him,” Young growled.

-An uncontrollable wave of sympathy rolled over Rush, thick and warm.
+A wave of sympathy rolled over Rush, thick and warm.
 He reached for McKay’s wrist.
 Their gazes locked.
 “Thank you,” Rush said, shaking the man gently, his eyes wet.

-“Okay,” McKay breathed, prying Rush’s hands off his shoulders.
+“Okay.”
+McKay pried Rush’s hands off his shoulders.
 “Little sincere.
 That’s crushing.
-That’s fine.”
-McKay’s breathing quickened.
-“Let’s, uh, see if we can get that to go away real quick.”
+That’s fine.
+Let’s, uh, see if we can get that to go away real quick.”
 He clenched his jaw, sniffed determinedly, and said.
 “Car is to road as plane is to—”

 “Okay so the bones of your topological reasoning go troublingly deep.
 I’m not jealous.
-The answer I was looking for was sky, by the way.”
+The answer I was looking for was ‘sky,’ by the way.

-“It’s not elegant,” McKay said.
+“It’s not elegant,” McKay snapped.
 “I know that.
-It’s about tiding him over until we we can set up the kind of remote pulse pattern that allows the same fine-grained control I’ve developed over your cortical processes.
+It’s about tiding him over until we can set up the kind of remote pulse pattern that allows the same fine-grained control I’ve developed over your cortical processes.
 His are not the same.
 I can’t protect him from tech proximity like I do you without practice.
 I need a full EEG, I need a spectral analysis of his EM field, I need Keller, and I need low stakes.”

 “Thanks,” McKay snapped.
 “Very reassuring.
 Nick, when I say ‘a stitch in time saves nine’, what does that mean?”